dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net70.md

 ---
 title: What's new in Windows Forms .NET 7
 description: Learn about what's new in Windows Forms for .NET 7.
-Windows Forms. .NET provides new features and enhancements over .NET Framework. ms.date: 02/08/2023 ms.topic: conceptual
+Windows Forms. .NET provides new features and enhancements over .NET Framework. ms.date: 11/11/2024 ms.topic: whats-new
+#customer intent: As a developer, I want to know what's changed so that I can remain up-to-date.
 ---

-# What's new for .NET 7 (Windows Forms .NET)
+# What's new in Windows Forms for .NET 7

 This article describes some of the new Windows Forms features and enhancements in .NET 7.